Tag Archives: handloading

 Ammunition Prepping

 Just a few days ago, the fools in our government once again took another bite out of our ability to enjoy our rights as firearm owners.
 Curtailing the imports of modest priced (if there is such a thing) ammunition will only further drive up the demand and price of the ammunition that we can buy.
+Today’s subject is Ammunition Prepping, and how preparing for ammo shortages can keep you safe.

 I’d like to think of myself as a pretty prepared person, I keep the Scout motto somewhere near the forefront of my mind.
 So as soon as I was old enough to reason (probably about 25) I decided it wouldn’t be a bad idea to start my career as a prepper.
 It wasn’t food stuffs, MRE’s, and cans of beans, though there have been a few of each stashed under my roof over the years.
 No, my focus was directed at something far more valuable than bagged Vietnam era pork with rice in BBQ sauce.
 I had enough foresight, and knew myself well enough that I would need lots of ammo in the future.
 Precious metals like lead and copper have an incredible value on a stressed market, and if things get bad enough that I find myself tearing open that brown bag of pork, I image the value will quadruple overnight.